KI7MT/wspr-analytics/testing/README.md

 [Apache Spark][] and you can follow the directions below to get things going.

-You need a `Python` Environment, either from [Anaconda Python] or the standard [Python][] installer.
+You need a `Python` Environment, either from [Anaconda Python][] or the standard [Python][] installer.
 Either way, you should run the tests in a virtual environment to keep package bloat to a minimum.

 ## Running The Tests

-The first two tests will illistrate the speed increase in using [Ahache Arrow][] to process both CSV and [Apache Parquet][] Compressed binaries.
-The major difference between the native CSV file, and those compressed by the `pandas_convert_csv.py` script is, the CSV file has no schema nor header information accompanying the file whereas the compressed binaries have full headers and types in the files.
+The first two tests will illistrate the speed increase in using [Apache Arrow][] to process both CSV and [Apache Parquet][] Compressed binaries.
+The major difference between the native CSV file, and those compressed by the `pandas_convert_csv.py` script is, the CSV file has no schema nor header information accompanying the file whereas the compressed binaries have full headers and types included.

 [Pandas][], buy default, is a single thread reader/writer.
-It can be made to pool, but but it's not configured to do so out of the box.
+It can be made to pool, but it's not configured to do so out of the box.
 You will see the difference in reading the Raw CSV file using [Pandas][] during the compression run and that of [PyArrow][] running in parallel doing the same task.

-To run the two test script that have been added, performa the following:
+To run the two test scripts, perform the following:

 - Download the [wsprana repository][]
 - Change directories into the testing directory `wsprana-spark-python/testing`
 - Using pip, install the requires dependencies
-- Make a data directory and download the wsprspots-2020-02.csv.gz file
+- Make a data directory and download the wsprspots-2020-02.csv.gz file to it
-- Unzip the wsprspot archiive.
+- Unzip the wsprspot archiive
-- Now you cna run the conversion and read test scripts
+- Now you can run the conversion and read test scripts

 Here's the commands from the shell